Vicomtech/ClinIDMap/LREC2024/README.md

 ### samples

-This folder contains two samples from lexical resource presented in the paper
+This folder contains three samples from lexical resource presented in the paper

+### CliniRes

+This folder contains CliniRes---resource for mapping clinical IDs and lexical resources